drendog/Logic-Circuit-Simulator/README.md

 # Logic Circuit Simulator
 A logic circuit simulator made with [p5.js library](https://github.com/processing/p5.js), useful for educational use.
-It can be used for simulate combinational and sequential circuits.
+It can be used to simulate combinational and sequential circuits.

 ### Demo live
 A live version is available [here](https://drendog.github.io/Logic-Circuit-Simulator/).